 So how do we gain this attitude of acceptance in difficulty, trial, and suffering?
 David, writing in Psalm 57 expresses the attitude of prayer we can have when storms of difficulty assail us.
 “Be merciful to me, O God, be merciful to me, for in you my soul takes refuge; in the shadow of your wings I will take refuge, until the destroying storms pass by.
 I cry to God Most High, to God who fulfills his purpose for me.
 He will send from heaven and save me, he will put to shame those who trample on me.
 God will send forth his steadfast love and his faithfulness.”
 David pleads for mercy, aware that God’s mercy can be known even when destroying storms pass over him, and people trample him.
 He does not pray that these difficulties will never pass over him – David knew better.
 He was aware of the universality of suffering.
 Yet David is confident that God will be his refuge, that God’s purpose will be fulfilled in his travails, and that God acts only out of His mercy, steadfast love, and faithfulness.

 I began this series with a quote that I have found meaningful.
 “That which does not kill you makes you stronger.”
 Here is why I like that quote.
-No matter what comes my way, in the reality of eternity, my God will use it all to further His purposes and to make me stronger.
-The good news is that we will fall victim to the depredations of the rebellion, the sin, the evil, the decay and disease that are now a part of this world.
+No matter what comes my way my God will use it all to further His purposes and to make me stronger.
+The hard news is that we will fall victim to the depredations of the rebellion, the sin, the evil, the decay and disease that are now a part of this world.
 We are not exempt.
 The great news is that our sufferings have great meaning and value to us.
 They are being used by our God to strengthen us and to fit us for eternity.